yashburshe/CS4530-Fall-2025/Activities/Module13 Activity.md

    8. For Build Command, type in `cd ..; npm install; npm run build --workspace=server`.
    9. For Start Command, type in `npm run start`.
    10. For Instance Type, choose the "Free" option.
    11. In the Environment Variables section, add a variable called `MONGODB_URI`.
-For the value, add the connection string of the MongoDB database created earlier.
-Make sure that you remove the trailing slash, if any.
+For the value, use the connection string of the MongoDB database you created earlier.
+Make sure to remove any trailing slash, if present.
+After you deploy your frontend client on render (next step), add the client URL too in the env variable as `CLIENT_URL`.
    12. If you need to change any of these, you can do so from the tab called "Settings" (or "Environment")
 4. Click "Deploy Web Service".
 5. The URL of the backend service will be displayed in purple just below near the top of the window in the "Logs" section.
 Make a copy of this; you will need it later.
 6. Once the deployment is completed, visit the URL and check if you get a "hello world" response.
-7. Append `/question/getQuestion?order=newest&search=` to the URL and check if you get an successful response.
+7. Append `/api/question/getQuestion?order=newest&search=` to the URL and check if you get an successful response.
 A successful response should include the questions that are present in your MongoDB.
 If you get something like ` MongoDB connection error:  MongooseServerSelectionError: connect ECONNREFUSED 127.0.0.1:27017`, that indicates that your server is trying to connect to your local database.
 Check that the value of `MONGODB_URI` is set correctly in the Render environment section.
 8. You can check the server's logs by going to the "Logs" section.

 {: .note }